Siempre Aprendiendo

 2200 Pennsylvania Ave.
 Madison WI 53704

 Siempre Aprendiendo means “always learning” in Spanish.
-While the hummingbird flies from flower to flower in search of nectar, the bird is fed by the knowledge” found in the flowers.
-The Madison Public Art Project commissioned Richie Morales to create this painted floating mural which includes flowers, hummingbirds, honeybees, armadillo, and figurative human head in this brightly colored and multi layered installation.
-The hummingbird serves as a metaphor of “self” and the flowers are the source of knowledge referencing an artistic source from which the human is nourished.
-This exciting project connects the visual arts, music, and nature together to offer a multi-sensory experience for the viewer in a newly planted green space garden.
+This installation showcases how education can nourish us all.
+While the hummingbird flies from flower to flower in search of nectar, the bird is fed by the knowledge found in the flowers.
+The Madison Public Art Project commissioned Richie Morales to create this painted floating mural.
+The artist presents beautiful flowers, hummingbirds, honeybees, an armadillo, and a figurative human head in this brightly colored and multi layered installation.
+The hummingbird serves as a metaphor of self and the flowers are the source of knowledge referencing an artistic source from which the human is nourished.
+This expressive public art project integrates visual art, music, and nature together to offer a multi-sensory experience for the viewer in a newly planted green space garden.

 Thank you Sponsors!